ConvexBurrito5/TF2SentryEE/readme.md

 ## How can you build one?
 Good news!
 Through many sleepless nights of documentation I have compiled instructions to build your own TF2 Turret.
-You can begin by heading to the Instruction folder
+You can begin by heading to the Documentation folder